deconf/Analytics-Insights/readme.txt

 = 4.8.1.2 =
 - Enhancement: set the cookies to expire in 7 days
+- Bug Fix: automatic update switched on after each update

 = 4.8.1.1 =
 - Bug Fix: headers already sent warning on main dashboard widget